VUEngine/VUEngine-Core/lib/compiler/preprocessor.js/readme.md

 3. **No `sed -i.b` backups.** The shell version left a `.b` copy of every file beside it in the working folder.
 Nothing reads them.

+4. **The source pass keeps a file's line numbering.** It always meant to — the class definition is prepended to an existing line rather than inserted on one of its own, which is a line-preserving move and pointless otherwise — but `extractPrototypes` left the two folding marks in the prototypes it built.
+Those are injected ahead of the code, and `cleanUpMarkers` turns each one back into a newline, so a class with a wrapped parameter list pushed everything below it down a line.
+Seven of the engine's eighty sources drifted, some of them by line forty.

+   The marks are now stripped there, as `LINE_MARK` already was.
+The generated C is unchanged apart from the spurious breaks — byte for byte, once newlines are ignored.

+   This matters outside the compiler.
+GCC records line numbers against the file it reads, which is the generated one, so a debugger that resolves a breakpoint on line N of somebody's own source needs N to mean the same thing in both. `test/lines.test.ts` is what keeps it that way.

 ## Known bugs preserved